This steel suspension bridge was built by the Falkland Islands Company over a period of nine months between October 1924 and July 1925.

 The bridge was manufactured in London by David Rowell & Co. at a cost of £2,281 and shipped to the Falklands on the ss Ballena.
 It has a span of 400 feet carrying an 8ft wide roadway.
 It is suspended by four 2 inch diameter steel cables carried over two 40 foot towers.

 The Engineer in Charge was C.P.
-Peters and the foreman was the mason E.S.
+Peters (learn more about Charlers Peters here: http://www.bodiecreekbridge.com) and the foreman was the mason E.S.
 Crawford.
 The navvy gang engaged on the project numbered fourteen on average.
 After the construction of the bridge itself, remaining ancillary work on the approach roads was completed by the end of October 1925, enabling the first sheep to be brought over the bridge in time for the beginning of the new shearing season.

-Sadly Bodie Creek Bridge is now is a poor condition.
+Sadly, Bodie Creek Bridge is now in a poor condition.
 The Museum & National Trust hopes that, at some time in the future, funds may become available to carry out work on the bridge in an effort to slow deterioration, but the magnitude of the task makes it unlikely.